raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ### Low-light and night-time photography

 Night-time photography using the Astro Pi's Camera Module is difficult: the ISS is travelling so fast that a long exposure time is needed, and this makes the photos come out very blurry in low-light conditions.
 There is a very low chances of your program being run while the ISS is above a bright city without cloud cover.
-The light sensitivity of the camera is quite good, but it needs to be used with the best software settings for the particular situation, and it is difficult to anticipate what those settings will be and include them in your program.
-Having the camera adapt to changing light conditions in real time is also tricky, especially when the camera is moving relative to the light source, as is the case for the Astro Pis on the ISS.

-## Example
+## An example

-The team from CoderDojo Tatooine wants to investigate whether the environment on the ISS is affected by the surface of the Earth it is passing over.
-Does the ISS get hotter when it passes over a desert, or wetter when it is above the sea?
+The team from CoderDojo Tatooine wants to investigate whether the environment on the ISS is affected by the day and night cycle.
+Does the ISS get colder at night, or drier in the day?
 To do this, they will have to collect temperature and humidity data.
-They write a function called `collect_data` to do this, that returns a tuple
+Can you write a funciton called `collect_data` to do this?

+---hints---
+---hint---
 ```python
 from sense_hat import SenseHat